Sishan/Java_PostgreSQL_Application/README.md

 					\i /Users/sishanchen/Desktop/CreateTables.sql

-Instruction for using this application:
+Instruction for using this application:<br />
-There is an runable .jar file in the package, it should be able to directly run using following command:
+There is an runable .jar file in the package, it should be able to directly run using following command:<br />
 Open your terminal, type:

 					java -jar /Users/sishanchen/Desktop/Assignment-6/hw6_sc.jar (please replace with the right path)